+SpaceX founder Elon Musk has said he named the Dragon spacecraft after the song "Puff, the Magic Dragon," a 1960s tune from folk group Peter, Paul and Mary.
 Musk chose the name, he said, because critics considered his business plan impossible when he founded SpaceX.
 In fact, Musk and SpaceX kept Dragon's first 18 months of development secret as the company publicly developed its light Falcon 1 and heavy-lift Falcon 9 rockets.

 Flurry of flight activity

 Dubbed "indefinite delivery/indefinite quality," the pact allowed for NASA to order anywhere between $20,000 and $1 billion worth of launches from SpaceX through December 2012.

 Then came a large breakthrough.
-In December 2008, NASA selected Space X's Falcon 9/Dragon combination for cargo resupply to the International Space Station.
+In December 2008, NASA selected SpaceX's Falcon 9 Dragon combination for cargo resupply to the ISS.
 The contract was for a minimum of $1.6 billion, with the option to extend services to up to $3.1 billion.
-Musk stated it was a "tremendous responsibility" for SpaceX, given the approaching retirement of the shuttle program.
+Musk stated that it was a "tremendous responsibility" for SpaceX, given the upcoming retirement of NASA's space shuttle program.

-Three days later, Dragon made its final approach to the station.
+Three days later, Dragon made its final approach to the ISS.
 The spacecraft experienced some problems with its laser distance-judging system when the laser got "distracted" and began bouncing signals off the wrong part of the station.
 SpaceX controllers then narrowed Dragon's view, and the approach proceeded.